adapter-hub/adapters/.github/ISSUE_TEMPLATE/new-adapter-setup.md

 ---
-name: "\U0001F31F New model addition"
+name: "\U0001F31F New adapter setup"
-about: Submit a proposal/request to implement a new Transformer-based model
+about: Submit a proposal/request to implement a new adapter setup or to add a new model
 title: ''
-labels: New model
+labels: 'enhancement'
 assignees: ''

 ---

-# 🌟 New model addition
+# 🌟 New adapter setup

 ## Model description